winterwell/open-code/README.md

 # open-code

-Open source Java code from Winterwell/SoDash
+Open source Java code from Good-Loop and Winterwell.

+Projects in this repo are a mix of:
+ - Utility libraries
+ - Open source share-with-the-world projects

+Commercially sensitive projects must not be kept in this repo.

 ## How to Install